cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/04-systematics-stats.md

 - "Learn how to interpret these statistical models."
 keypoints:
 - "Systematic variations are conveniently handled with Coffea"
 - "We construct statistical models to estimate systematics in our analysis."
 - "`cabinetry` and `pyhf` are the tools we use here."
 ---

 ## Systematics in Coffea

+In an analysis such as this one there are many systematics to consider, both experimental and theoretical (as encapsulated in the MC).
+For the former these include trigger and selection efficiencies, jet energy scale and resolution, b-tagging and misidentification efficiencies, and integrated luminosity.
+The latter can include uncertainties due to choice of hadronizer, choice of generator, QCD scale choices, and the parton shower scale.
+This isn't a complete list of systematics and here we will only cover a few of these.

-Let' explore the different ways in which one can introduce the estimation of systematic uncertainties in Coffea.
+Let's explore the different ways in which one can introduce the estimation of systematic uncertainties in Coffea.
 A few examples, which are relevant for our analysis, have been implemented by the original $$t\bar{t}$$ AGC demonstration.
 Of course, they are part of our `coffeaAnalysis_ttbarljets.py` code.
 Let's explore the different pieces:

 Before, we begin, note that a multidimensional array for histograms has been booked: